open-telemetry/oteps/text/0156-columnar-encoding.md

 The support of this new protocol can only be progressive, so implementers are advised to follow the following implementation recommendations in phase 1:

-* OTLP Receiver: Listen on a single TCP port for both OTLP and OTel Arrow.
+* `otelarrow` Receiver: Listen on a single TCP port for both OTLP and OTel Arrow.
 The goal is to make the support of this protocol extension transparent and automatic.
 This can be achieved by adding the `ArrowStreamService` to the same gRPC listener.
 A configuration